precice/dumux-adapter/doc/mkdocs/dumux_precice/docs/dumux_precice_coupling.md

 In Darcy

 - Do we receive mass flux or velocity?
-- How to reconstruct certain things some stuff?!
+- How to reconstruct certain things?!
+- What happens when `values.setBJS` is called?
+Is it callable with preCICE running?

 ### Conjugate heat transfer problem